ZeroSharp/zerosharp.github.com/source/_posts/2013-03-12-load-testing-xaf-overview.markdown

 {"The increased availability of cheap cloud-based virtualised machines has revolutionised load testing."} The rental of the virtualised machines is not free, but it is very cheap.
 In about 2008, I started using the Amazon cloud to perform load tests.
 Our basic test costs us about USD 10.00 per run.
 We probably run this a dozen times a year, so our total cost is about USD 120.00 per year.
 {% endpullquote %}

 We get better statistics than we ever got out of NeoLoad.
 We are confident that the test is realistic and we can compare with the actual performance of our production environments.
-We have been able to find and solve memory leak problems and various tricky multiuser problems with these tests.
+We have been able to find and solve memory leak problems and various tricky multi-user problems with these tests.

 Load testing is still a complex business.
 There are a lot of pieces to put together, but with the cloud, each piece is relatively simple and cheap.

 ## The solution ##

-* In Part 1, we install the DevExpress MainDemo on an Amazon EC2 instance.
+* In [Part 1](/load-testing-xaf-part-1-deploying/), we install the DevExpress MainDemo on an Amazon EC2 instance.
-* In Part 2, we use Selenium to write a script which will run on the client machines to control a real browser instance.
+* In [Part 2](/load-testing-xaf-part-2-selenium/), we use Selenium to write a script which will run on the client machines to control a real browser instance.
-* In Part 3, we create a NeuStar Web Performance test and validate the script.
+* In [Part 3](/load-testing-xaf-part-3-uploading-and-validating-the-virtual-user-script/), we create a NeuStar Web Performance test and validate the script.
-* In Part 4, we launch a performance test and monitor the server.
+* In [Part 4](/load-testing-xaf-part-4-launching-the-load-test/), we launch a performance test and monitor the server.
-* In Part 5, we analyse the results of the clients.
+* In [Part 5](/load-testing-xaf-part-5-analysis/), we analyse the results of the clients.

 If you follow all the steps, expect to pay a handful of dollars in Amazon EC2 costs and a few more in Neustar costs.
 You could alternatively skip step 1 and target one of your own development machines instead.